eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 After creating new accounts, request Temporary Network Tokens (TNTs) as outlined in the next section **Request Tokens**.

 ## Request Tokens
-Temporary Network Tokens (TNTs) are the native tokens of the EOSIO Testnet.
+Temporary Network Tokens (TNTs) are the native tokens of the Antelope Testnet.
 By default, each account contains 32 TNTs.
 Tokens allow you to get more system resources on Testnet to deploy contracts, interact with smart contracts, and store data on the blockchain.

 **To request new TNTs**, In the **Balances (TNT)** block, click the **Request Tokens** button to replenish your account by 10 tokens.